Public Services (Social Value) Act 2012

-The Public Services (Social Value) Act 2012 is an Act of the Parliament of the United Kingdom.
-The Act calls for all public sector commissioning to factor in ("have regard to") economic, social and environmental well-being in connection with public services contracts.
+The Public Services (Social Value) Act 2012 (c.
+3) is an act of the Parliament of the United Kingdom.
+The act calls for all public sector commissioning to factor in ("have regard to") economic, social and environmental well-being in connection with public services contracts.
 It requires that all public bodies in England and Wales, including local authorities and NHS organisations, to consider how the services they commission and procure which are expected to cost more than the thresholds provided for in the Public Contracts Regulations might improve the social, economic and environmental well-being of the area.
 Third Sector organisations such as Social Enterprise UK pushed for the introduction of the legislation.
-In early drafts the Bill had a far greater focus on increasing public spending with social enterprises.
-The final text of the Act is focused on ensuring public spending leverages value in all three recognized domains or pillars of sustainable development, or the triple bottom line.
+In early drafts the bill had a far greater focus on increasing public spending with social enterprises.
+The final text of the act is focused on ensuring public spending leverages value in all three recognized domains or pillars of sustainable development, or the triple bottom line.

 Passage

-The Bill's original title was the Public Services (Social Enterprise and Social Value) Bill.
-It was presented to the House of Commons in 2010 by Chris White MP, the Member of Parliament for Warwick and Leamington as a Private Members' Bill.
-It received Royal Assent in March 2012.
+The bill's original title was the Public Services (Social Enterprise and Social Value) Bill.
+It was presented to the House of Commons in 2010 by Chris White MP, the Member of Parliament for Warwick and Leamington as a private members' bill.
+It received royal assent on 8 March 2012.